-Many Montana businesses and organizations showcase their services and products on Web sites.
+Many Montana businesses and organizations showcase travel-related services and products on Web sites.
 MTsearch was launched to help find these local Web sites.
-MTsearch covers things to do, attractions, lodging, guest ranches, restaurants, parks, museums, and more.
-Some local Web sites also offer beautiful art, western wear, and special gifts.
-MTsearch uncovers Web sites not easily found in regular Bing and Google searches.
-Note, national chain businesses are generally not included in this database, so searching other sources may be helpful too.
+MTsearch covers things to do, attractions, lodging, guest ranches, restaurants, parks, museums, shopping, campgrounds, and more.

 Consider Special Montana Places to Stay